membraneframework/membrane_wav_plugin/README.md

 ### Warning

 The Serializer creates header with invalid blocks which depend on the file size.
-You can bypass this using `Membrane.WAV.SerializerBin` or fix the header with `Membrane.WAV.Postprocessing`.
+You can bypass this using `Membrane.File.Sink` to save the file or fixing the header afterwards with `Membrane.WAV.Postprocessing` if you need to use any other sink.

-## SerializerBin

-The SerializerBin works like Serializer, but writes its output directly to a file, taking care of updating the header.

 ## Sample usage